 Training is held on Saturday afternoons at UWCSEA (East), which has fantastic facilities, underground parking and a covered spectator area.
-The majority of their 50 coaches are qualified to a minimum of World Rugby Level 1 standard.
-The club competes in many local and overseas tournaments and is an active member of JRCS (Junior Rugby Clubs Singapore).
-Register on the club’s website and come along for a free trial on any Saturday afternoon.
+The club competes in many local and overseas tournaments and is an active member of Junior Rugby Clubs Singapore (JRCS).
+Register on the club’s website and come by for a free trial session.

-Fees: $450 for a year, plus $100 for the playing kit that consists of a shirt, shorts and socks
+Fees: $450 for a year, plus $100 for a playing kit that consists of a shirt, shorts and socks

 Centaurs Rugby Singapore

 At Centaurs Rugby Singapore, boys and girls as young as three years old can pick up rugby.
 It begins with rugby-themed games and progresses to contact rugby in older age groups.
 Training for all age groups for boys and girls takes place on Saturdays between 8.30am and 1.30pm at Centaurs Sports Park at Turf Club Road.
 Children benefit from professional coaching; Centaurs players are not only taught by parent or volunteer coaches but also pro coaches from premiership rugby clubs in Singapore as well as current and ex-international players.
 This approach allows them to benefit from the latest coaching techniques and keep up with changing rules and safety requirements.